-And here is that verification: The ranking for Summer 2021 verified at -, or — coolest since 1895.
+And here is that verification: The ranking for Summer 2021 verified at 1, or 127th coolest since 1895.
 That’s right, we just experienced the hottest summer on record, average wise, across the lower 48 states.

 Here are my two cents for a broad, rough forecast for the U.S. for Fall 2021, which I guarantee to be cooler than this past summer, of course, as the amount of daylight decreases across the Northern Hemisphere.
 First, I like to look at water temperature anomalies surrounding North America just before the start of a season to get a sense of how much potential heat can be added to the atmosphere across the continent.
 Here is what we see:

 Just like at the beginning of summer we see some cool pockets of water mainly off the West Coast with some on the Gulf, but very warn anomalies on the East Coasts.
 These look like they will offset each other, or be neutral factors.
 The La Niña that has been present for the last year has become neutral and is also a neutral factor.

 Second, I like to look at the strength of the Hudson Bay low or polar vortex at the start of any season: